ceresdigaproject/economicorsacred/pages/material.md

 ## Browse Locations

-Use this word cloud visualization to browse locations.
+Use this word cloud visualization to browse material.
 Word size is determined by frequency and all words link to a corresponding collection search.